VincenzoPaternoster/E-commerce-sales-analysis/README.md

 - Power BI and Tableau for dashboard creation and business storytelling
 - Python for RFM segmentation and machine learning-based clustering

-The project provided an opportunity to explore customer behaviour patterns, uncover key performance drivers, and turn data into useful insights.
+The project provided an opportunity to explore customer behaviour patterns, find key performance drivers, and turn data into useful insights.

 ---